mdn/translated-content/files/ru/web/api/xmlhttprequest/using_xmlhttprequest/index.md

 ## Безопасность

-{{fx_minversion_note(3, "Versions of Firefox prior to Firefox 3 allowed you to set the preference `capability.policy.<policyname>.XMLHttpRequest.open</policyname>` to `allAccess` to give specific sites cross-site access.
-This is no longer supported.")}}

-{{fx_minversion_note(5, "Versions of Firefox prior to Firefox 5 could use `netscape.security.PrivilegeManager.enablePrivilege(\"UniversalBrowserRead\");` to request cross-site access.
-This is no longer supported, even though it produces no warning and permission dialog is still presented.")}}

 The recommended way to enable cross-site scripting is to use the `Access-Control-Allow-Origin` HTTP header in the response to the XMLHttpRequest.

 ### XMLHttpRequests being stopped